thomotron/serval-mesh-observer-packet-capture/README.md

+# This repo is deprecated, see [the official Serval fork](https://github.com/servalproject/serval-mesh-observer-packet-capture/)

 # Mesh Observer Packet Capture
 These are the client and server programs used for capturing Serval Mesh packets with a Mesh Observer device.